 Creating a matter this way will put the matter on your pipeline at whichever stage you have selected.
 You can then pull up the matter to share any forms, edit any additional fields, etc.

 When you hover over the CRM tab found in the top left of Lawmatics, you will see an option for Matters.
 Clicking on Matters will bring up all of your matters, filtered on the left side of the screen by status.

-You will notice a button to Add Matter at the bottom of this page.
-Selecting this option will bring up the same create matter box that you would see if you created a matter from the orange plus sign.
+You will see a button to Add Matter at the bottom of this page.
+Selecting this option will bring up the same create matter box that you would see from option 2 above.